s12bt/boilerplate/README.md

 boilerplate
 ===========

-my boilerplate with grunt and bootsttrap.
+my boilerplate for static site with grunt and bootsttrap.

 ## Usage